 It is a study of colors and their influence on a person.
 To be precise, some colors or their combinations can easily affect customers to buy your products.
 Those shooters who know the main principles of this theory understand how to attract customers with the right color mixing.

-Read a 48-page ebook, Captivating Color written by award-winning photographer Mitchell Kanashkevich about how to take images that evoke emotion, making people feel as attached to the images as you are and want to buy your products.
+Read a 48-page ebook called Captivating Color written by award-winning photographer Mitchell Kanashkevich about how to take images that evoke emotion, making people feel as attached to the images as you are and making them want to buy your products.

 A professional product photograph is about successful advertising of goods.
 So, check whether the logo is perfectly visible.
 Do it before you press the shutter.
 Otherwise, a client can mix up your product with other similar goods.

 Another challenge while selling products online is the impossibility to demonstrate their actual size.
-Actually, you may use an item that is well-known for the clients and take lifestyle shots using it.
+Actually, you may use an item that is well-known and take lifestyle shots using it.

 Product photography lighting plays an important role in e-commerce shooting.
 No matter what light type you choose: artificial or natural.
 The main goal is to reduce shadows.
 Remember 3 ways of how to do it: a standalone bounce, a flashbulb bounce card, or the fill light.